CONNECT-Solution/CONNECT/README.md

 		$ cd <CONNECT_CLONE_DIR>
         $ mvn eclipse:clean eclipse:eclipse

+Before launching eclipse, execute the following to set up the M2_REPO var used in lib dependenies

+        $ mvn eclipse:configure-workspace -Declipse.workspace=/path/to/your/workspace

 When complete, open Eclipse then click on the following:

 		File --> Import --> 'Existing Projects into workspace'